thegworld/gtx-browser/testing/rust_gtest_interop/README.md

 # Rust integration into C++ Gtest targets.

-This directory contains the tools for writing gtest-based tests in Rust and integrating them into Chromium's C++ gtest binaries.
+This directory contains the tools for writing gtest-based tests in Rust and integrating them into GTx Browser's C++ gtest binaries.
 The tools are all accessible through the `rust_gtest_interop` target which is automatically included in test targets that depend on `//testing/gtest`.